 Class sizes range from 5 to 20 students, depending on the size of the teaching space.

-A session, or a cycle, is made up of six classes, one per week.
-If you would like to attend two classes a week, you may register for two concurrent sessions.
+A cycle is made up of six classes, one per week.
+If you would like to attend two classes a week, you would register for two concurrent cycles.

-You can register for a session of classes by calling or emailing us, or filling out the form here, indicating your choice of class.
+You can register for classes by calling or emailing us, or filling out the form here, indicating your choice of class.
 Please register at least a week before the session begins to ensure your place in the group.

 The payment for each session must be made prior to or at the first class of the session.